ncruces/sort/README.md

 ## Shellsort

-An implementation of Shellsort with Tokuda's sequence.
+An implementation of Shellsort with the Gonnet & Baeza-Yates gap sequence.

 ![heapsort visualization](anims/shell.png)